How does a self-cleaning oven work & how do you use it?

 With steam-clean, temperatures are usually within typical bake range or around 400 ºF or less, and the oven does not lock, though it may require a more thorough wipe down at the end of the cycle than high heat self-cleaning ovens.

 You sure can.
 While a self-cleaning or steam-clean oven is meant to provide a helping hand to make the job of cleaning an oven less arduous, you are not required to use this function to thoroughly clean your oven.
 In fact, even ovens that have self-cleaning functions require manual cleaning from time to time.
 You can use mild soap and water to wipe down your oven in between heavy duty cleanings.

 How to use a self-cleaning oven

-Step 1: Prep the oven for cleaning
+Step 1: Prepare the oven for self-cleaning

 Cleaning tip: To self-clean less often, clean up baking spills right after they happen.
 Dilute a little mild hand-wash dish detergent, baking soda or lemon juice in water.
 Use a clean cloth to scrub your oven with one of these cleaning solutions.

-Step 3: Run the oven self-clean cycle
+Step 3: Start the self-clean cycle

 - Always move pets, especially birds, to another closed and ventilated room or outside in a cage until cleaning finishes.